nvim-treesitter/nvim-treesitter/README.md

   You can execute this command `:echo nvim_get_runtime_file('parser', v:true)` to find all runtime directories.
   If you get more than one path, remove the ones that are outside this plugin (`nvim-treesitter` directory), so the correct version of the parser is used.
+    - assuming that you have an "extra" path `/usr/local/Cellar/neovim/0.9.5/lib/nvim/parser`, you can get rid of that by removing the `/usr/local/Cellar/neovim/0.9.5/lib/nvim` (note no `/parser` at the end)  from the `runtimepath`:
+    - ie. adding `set rtp-=/usr/local/Cellar/neovim/0.9.5/lib/nvim` at the end of your init.vim,
+    - ie. `vim.opt.rtp:remove("/usr/local/Cellar/neovim/0.9.5/lib/nvim")` at the end of your init.lua

 #### I experience weird highlighting issues similar to [#78](https://github.com/nvim-treesitter/nvim-treesitter/issues/78)